nathan-barry/nathan.rs/content/notes/os/parallel-distributed.md

 - **Stand-alone Systems/Parallel Computing**: Where there's a shared clock and memory.
 - **Distributed Systems**: Where there's no global clock and each individual clock can drift due to differing speeds.

-The primary question that arises is: *How can we order events that execute on physically separate systems?*

-In standalone systems, the shared clock aids in determining order.
+In standalone systems, the shared clock aids in determining the order of events.
 But in distributed systems, this isn't a luxury we possess.
 So, we rely on time-stamps for determining the order of events.
-This then raises another question: What does "time" even mean in a distributed context?

 #### Addressing Event Ordering: Happened-Before Relation